JodusNodus/react-qr-reader/README.md

 Type: `number`, Optional, Default: `1500`.

-If `legacyMode` is active then the image will be resized if it larger then the given value.
-Allowing larger images will increase the detail level but it will also slow down the processing time.
+If `legacyMode` is active then the image will be resized if it is larger than the given value.
+Allowing larger images will increase the accuracy but it will also slow down the processing time.

 **handleImageNotRecognized**